 - Drone motor wires to ESC wires (3 wires and generally red, yellow and black)

-- ESC power connector wires (1 red and 1 black)
+- Power connector wires (1 red and 1 black)

-- ESC connector to Flight Controller for ESC signal (black and white wire)
+- Connector to Flight Controller for ESC signal (black and white wire)

 When you buy one of the latest top drones, the manufacturer will release firmware upgrades every few months.
 The firmware updates with add new features to the drone and also fix any software bugs in the drone.
 The updates could fix or add features to any part of the quadcopter such as flight controller, gimbal, camera and even remote controller.

 It is the same if you buy many ESC.
 The come with a component called the ESC update which allows for the electronic speed controller to have the firmware updated in the ESC.
 The DJI E1200 propulsion system contains an ESC updater.